turingschool/try-turing/series-hww/index.md

 In this series of three live, instructor-led workshops, you will get a high level understanding of how the web works and what role Back-End and Front-End Engineering play in that.
 This is a great series to attend if you are brand new to tech, or if you are trying to decide between Back-End and Front-End.

-_This will be best experienced on a desktop or laptop computer._

 ## Welcome!

 We are so glad you are here!
 To get set up...